 The higher the radiation level, the greater the incidence of lethal mutations, though this does not rule out other types of mutation contributing to evolution.

 Dobzhansky’s student Francisco Ayala, using modest levels of radiation exposure, did manage to generate radiation-resistant fruit flies.
-This involved self-adjustments by the fruit flies’ own cellular machinery, just as David Stadler and Richard Moyer found that modest radiation applied to fungus could get the organism’s gene repair mechanism to kick in.
+This involved self-adjustments by the fruit flies’ own cellular machinery, not random changes caused by the radiation, just as David Stadler and Richard Moyer found that modest radiation applied to fungus could get the organism’s pre-existing gene repair mechanism to kick in.

 When Ayala “warned” the organism with low-dose radiation before the main experiment, the organism would brace itself by switching on its repair systems.
 When Evelyn Witkin stimulated mutations in bacteria with ultraviolet light she got mutant-resistant bacteria, instead of mutant bacteria.
 Marshall comments that he has “never found a radiation mutation experiment that definitively produced a useful new feature that was not already there.”

-The idea that a cell is the product of chance has been compared to a tornado passing through a junkyard and assembling a fully functioning 747 airplane complete with computer systems and miles of wiring.
+The idea that a cell is the product of chance has been compared to a tornado passing through a junkyard and assembling a fully functioning 747 aeroplane complete with functioning computer systems, flight guidance systems, radar, and miles of wiring.
+Human beings are far more complicated than an aeroplane.

 Many scientists in public forums seem to like to claim that the existence of life used to be thought of as a mystery, for instance, embodying an elan vital, but that it is no longer.
 The notion that the problem of the origins of life has been solved or that profound intelligence exhibited even by individual cells is not still puzzling is simply incorrect.
 One wonders if the scientists are consciously lying or just ignorant.